List of The Inbetweeners characters: Chloe

 Chloe dates Jay in "Exam Time" after meeting him at a bus stop.
-In contrast to his usual crass sexual comments regarding girls, Jay appears to genuinely care about Chloe, as he becomes more sensitive and disregards Neil's sexual comments about her (which Neil had only initially said to gain Jay's approval, as such comments are more typical of Jay's character).
+In contrast to his usual crass sexual comments regarding girls, Jay appears to genuinely care about Chloe, as he becomes more sensitive and disregards Neil's sexual comments about her (which Neil had initially said only to gain Jay's approval, as such comments are more typical of Jay's character).
 At the end of the episode, Chloe ends the relationship with Jay after he takes his father Terry's poor advice, constantly texting and checking up on her, with her believing Jay to be too sensitive and clingy.
 Jay breaks down in front of Will, but in a false show of bravado claims he was the one who dumped her because she was "frigid" and "his cock was too big for her".
 Chloe is later mentioned in "Will's Dilemma" when Will makes a snide joke about how she made Jay cry, but Jay appears on the verge of tears when she is referenced, suggesting he has yet to get over the relationship ending.